romgere/MyExoMy/README.md

 # Know issues

-- Proximity sensors boxes need a re-design (proximity sensor lifght signal hit box & result in poor "far object" detection)
 - New body height is still a bit small (servo connectors are a bit bended by top)
 - 4G on/off commands (SMS) does not work (switching to GSM only make i2c & AT interface somehow exploding)
+- body cover need a refactor (ergo are too weak)